Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/11428

 dc.rightsinfo:eu-repo/semantics/closedAccessen_US

-dc.titleMinimally Invasive and Non-Invasive Sensor Technologies for Predicting Heart Failure An Overviewen_US
+dc.titleMinimally Invasive and Non-Invasive Sensor Technologies for Predicting Heart Failure an Overviewen_US

 dc.typeBook Parten_US